Current as of Sept. 20, 2021

-For specific guidance on everything from personal hygiene to keeping areas around your house clean and avoiding contact with others if you must leave the house, the Centers for Disease Control and Prevention is a great resource.
+For specific guidance on everything from personal hygiene to keeping your home clean and avoiding contact with others, the Centers for Disease Control and Prevention is a great resource.

-But maintaining good health during the quarantine means following guidance for covering your face in public and considering paying extra attention to your eating habits, exercise and personal schedule.
+But maintaining good health during the COVID-19 pandemic means following guidance for covering your face in public and considering paying extra attention to your eating habits, exercise and personal schedule.

 With that in mind, here are some things to consider: